JavaScript API reference

 Function

-A callback function that is called every time when a new message is there.
+A callback function called every time a new message arrives.

 The function receives the message details as an argument: